 The Academy of the Advocate takes place at the historic University of St Andrews.
 St Andrews has been one of Europe's leading teaching and research centers for 600 years.
 The unique history of St Andrews makes it the perfect location to learn about the history and development of our modern legal system.1 Students in the Academy have classes and advocacy exercises in classrooms that are hundreds of years old - but updated with modern technology - in one of the historic buildings on the seaside campus.

 The program also includes visits to legal institutions, including Parliament Hall in St Andrews and the Modern Parliament Building in Edinburgh.
 Parliament Hall was the seat of Scottish Parliament for part of the 17th century.
 Scotland's current-day Parliament Building is located an hour's drive from St Andrews in Edinburgh.
 During these visits, students learn about the history and development of Scottish democracy and trial by jury.

 To learn more about St Andrews' history, please visit www.st-andrews.ac.uk/about/

-As a new program, the Baylor Law School Academy of the Advocate at St Andrews has been provisionally approved by the American Bar Association Accreditation Committee.
+The Baylor Law School Academy of the Advocate at St Andrews has been approved by the American Bar Association Accreditation Committee.